Blog · Analysis · Last reviewed June 16, 2026

 Skills also separate capability from persona.
 A custom agent may carry a role, voice, tool boundary, or model preference.
 A prompt file may save a recurring request.
 A skill is closer to portable procedural memory: when the task matches, the agent can read the instructions and use bundled resources.

 This connects to agent interoperability.
 The A2A Agent Card model treats an agent's declared skills as part of what another agent or client can discover before asking for work.
-Once skills become discoverable, portable, or shared, they stop being private prompt tricks.
-They become capability claims.
+Once skills become discoverable, portable, shared, or installed from someone else's repository, they stop being private prompt tricks.
+They become capability claims and supply-chain dependencies.

 Procedure Is Authority